rwilliams/jrubywiki/JRubyInternalDesign.md

 --------------

 * The "Ruby" class is the main entry point for the runtime.
 All objects created have a reference to the runtime, and do not / will not migrate across runtimes without marshalling.
 * Every thread using a given runtime is assigned a *ThreadContext* object, stored in a *threadlocal*.
-We minimize *threadlocal* lookup by frequently passing the *ThreadContext* on the call stack as a parameter.
+We minimize *threadlocal* lookup by frequently passing the *ThreadContext* on the call stack as a parameter.  *ThreadContext* also has fields to *Ruby*, tru(e), fals(e), and nil making it a common default param over passing *Ruby*.
 * The *ThreadContext* contains thread-local and call-stack information for the thread, like our artificial call frames and variable scopes, throw/catch markers, a reference to the current in-flight exception, and so on.
 It also governs logic for generating backtraces.
 * Interpreted Ruby calls always push/pop a *Backtrace* on a stack in *ThreadContext*.
 Compiled calls do not, storing all backtrace information necessary in their compiled Java class/method name.
 Backtrace generation, then, is a matter of walking the Java backtrace, mining out interpreted and compiled Ruby markers, and aggregating them.